LordDashMe/php-cryptor/README.md

 $hashing->get(); // echo "$2y$10$cwzwDA.wXJitJMPQt9ogDe5rf..."
 ```

-- To get if of the hashed content.
+- To get the info of the hashed content.

 ```php
 <?php